 1 Interact and talk with your child often

 If your child seems to be a late talker, think about times in your day when you can engage and talk with them even more.
 Even if they aren’t speaking yet, speak to them!
-Give them opportunities to participate in a conversation with you.
+Give them chances to join in a conversation with you.

 Let’s take the example of getting your toddler ready for the day.
 Start by narrating what you’re doing, providing natural language modeling.
 You can say something like, “Let’s get your shoes.
 Can you sit down?
 Great job!
 Where do your shoes go?”
 Your child may point to their feet.
 You can say, “Yes, you’re right, they go on your feet!”